ManvithaDungi/Python-Drone-Simulation/README.md

 - QGroundControl

 ## Setting up Gazebo :
- We are using Gazebo Harmonic, you can also use Gazebo Ignition.
+ We are using Gazebo Harmonic, you have to use Gazebo Fortress if you're plannng on integrating ROS2

  ### Step 1: Set up the Gazebo APT repository
 ```